How to apply for an undergraduate course

 1. Apply online through UCAS

-The only way to apply for all our undergraduate courses is online through UCAS.
+You apply for undergraduate courses starting in 2018 through clearing.
+To apply for courses starting in 2019 you do this online through UCAS.
 You can apply from mid-September through to the end of June, but you should aim to submit your application by 15 January, because after this date courses can be closed to applications.

 UCAS use a standard form which you can save as you go along, so you don't need to complete it all at once.